-LANL recognizes and fully supports opportunities for collaboration and integration with Savannah River Site (SRS) for the successful execution of the overall mission to deliver at least 80 WR ppy by 2030; however, this Plan is specific to the pit production mission at LANL.
-LANL has taken significant steps to assist with the planned pit production mission at SRS, including providing current pit production process knowledge; engineering drawings and specifications for facility systems and process equipment; support for meeting National
+LANL recognizes and fully supports opportunities for collaboration and integration with Savannah River Site (SRS) for the successful execution of the overall mission to deliver at least 80 WR ppy by 2030; however, this Proposal is specific to the pit production mission at LANL LANL has taken significant steps to assist with the planned pit production mission at SRS, including providing current pit production process knowledge; engineering drawings and specifications for facility systems and process equipment; support for meeting

-Environmental Policy Act (NEPA) requirements; and information regarding safety, security, and quality programs.
-The scope and activities LANL that plans to perform in support of the 50 ppy mission at SRS are not included in this Plan.
+National Environmental Policy Act (NEPA) requirements; and information regarding safety, security, and quality programs.
+The scope and activities LANL that plans to perform in support of the 50 ppy mission at SRS are not included in this Proposal.
 What is covered in this document is LANL's execution plan that includes developing, refining, tracking, and managing the schedule for pit production, infrastructure investments, and staffing to achieve the 30 ppy mission at LANL.

-This Plan is organized into two main sections-(1) the scope and schedule for pit production, infrastructure acquisition, and staffing increases and (2) cost estimates.
-The appendices provide additional detail about elements of this Plan.
+This Proposal is organized into two main sections-(1) the scope and schedule for pit production, infrastructure acquisition, and staffing increases and (2) cost estimates.
+The FY20-FY24 Future Years Nuclear Security Program (FYNSP) does not reflect the budget requirements presented in this Proposal.
+The appendices provide additional detail about elements of this Proposal.